RebelToolbox/RebelDocumentation/tutorials/physics/kinematic_character_2d.rst

         # We don't need to multiply velocity by delta because "move_and_slide" already takes delta time into account.

         # The second parameter of "move_and_slide" is the normal pointing up.
-        # In the case of a 2D platformer, in Godot, upward is negative y, which translates to -1 as a normal.
+        # In the case of a 2D platformer, in Rebel Engine, upward is negative y, which translates to -1 as a normal.
         move_and_slide(velocity, Vector2(0, -1))

  .. code-tab:: csharp